cjfuller/rimageanalysistools/README.md

 ## Installation

-`gem build rimageanalysistools.gemspec`

-`gem install rimageanalysistools-[version]-java.gem`
+`gem install rimageanalysistools`

-This will fetch the latest build of the ImageAnalysisTools library and any required dependencies automatically.
+This will fetch the gem from the latest version from rubygems.org.

 ## Usage